Skip to Content

 The ECHO (Extension for Community Healthcare Outcomes) model™ is a medical education and care management collaborative that empowers clinicians in remote settings to deliver better care to more people locally.
 By putting local clinicians together with specialist teams at larger medical centers in weekly virtual clinics or teleECHO™ clinics, Project ECHO:

-Corrections Collaborative teleECHO™, hosted by Billings Clinic, take place every Tuesday, 11:30 am to 1:00 pm, MST.
+Corrections Collaborative teleECHO™, hosted by Billings Clinic, take place every 1st and 3rd Tuesday, 11:30 am to 1:00 pm, MST.

 Project ECHO Billings Clinic uses this research-validated method to establish an addictions and behavioral health collaborative and peer support for addictions and behavioral health clinicians working within the Department of Corrections to care for offenders who are incarcerated or transitioning back into the community.